Nick Thorpe

 Nick Thorpe (born February 1960) is a British journalist and documentary filmmaker who is the Central Europe Correspondent for BBC News, the main newsgathering department of the BBC, and its 24-hour television news channels BBC World News and BBC News Channel, as well as the BBC's domestic television and radio channels and the BBC World Service.
 He is based in Budapest and has over 30 years' experience of reporting for the BBC and United Kingdom newspapers, becoming BBC Budapest Correspondent in 1986.
 He became BBC Central Europe Correspondent in 1996.

-Early life and education

-Thorpe was born in Upnor in Kent in February 1960.
-He later moved with his family to Otford in Kent, and Lymington in Hampshire.

-Thorpe was educated at Sherborne School, a boarding independent school in the market town of Sherborne in Dorset in South West England, followed by the University of Reading, where he studied Modern Languages.
-In his third year, he attended the University of Dakar in Senegal, and the University of Freiburg in Breisgau in Germany.